A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 TYRVING Guidebook

-• The monthly Roots of Well-Being, which introduce key practices that support resilience, connection, and growth
+• Monthly practices that support connection and growth

 A tree diagram with branches and colorful stars representing the Monthly Root of Well-Being, highlighting elements like relationships, values, gratitude, mindfulness, body, resilience, creativity, character, and goals, with respective color codes.